WojciechMatuszewski/programming-notes/general/fem-git.md

 -   The `git reflog` contains **all the changes you have made to the tree**.
 This also **includes branches you have deleted**.

     -   This is quite useful to know, because, **with `git reflog`, you can get data from branches that were already deleted**.

+-   **Use the `git stash -m "YOUR MESSAGE`** instead of the "bare" `git stash`.

+    -   Adding the message will come in very handy when using `git stash list`.
+Otherwise, it is hard to figure out what the stash contains.
+        -   Of course, one could use the `git stash show` to view the diff.

+-   `git rebase` could be dangerous as **you could erase some commits from the history**.

+    -   In addition, if you had one conflict during the `rebase`, any more additions to that file, you will need to resolve the conflict again.
+    -   This is where the `rerere` setting comes in.
+        -   It will re-use the conflict resolution you have made in the previous rebase when rebasing again.

+-   Use the `git rebase -i` to manipulate the history.

+    -   I find it handy for _squashing_ commits, but there are other options as well!

+-   Let us consider a situation where you have a bug on your branch.
+You know a commit where the bug is not there, but you do not know when it was introduced.
+    -   Here, consider using the `git bisect`.
+It will help you narrow down the change that introduced the bug.
+    -   **In addition, you can provide a script for `git bisect` to run (the `run` flag), and it will automatically do the `good`/`bad` for you**.
+        -   This is super neat!

+## Finishing up

+A good workshop with just enough information to be productive using git.
+I found `git bisect run` mind-blowing.
+Hopefully, I will not need to use it anytime soon, but If I do, I'm going to use the `run` option.